tom5610/amazon-sagemaker-mlu-workshop-2022/README.md

 This workshop explores three different options to implement the supervised ML problem.
  1. Use SageMaker Autopilot to build a ML pipeline to generate the most accurate model to solve the given ML problem
  1. Use a Jupyter notebook to manually implement all the phases of the ML life-cycle using SageMaker Python SDK
- 3. Use SageMaker Pipeline to orchestrate a ML SageMaker ML jobs
+ 3. Use SageMaker Pipeline to orchestrate an end-to-end ML workflow process

 > **_NOTE_**